 We cannot turn away from people like Gustavo.
 You can make a difference by calling on the government to play a leading role in the forthcoming international agreements on migration and refugees.

-The three-simple steps to Share the Journey with refugees
+The four-simple steps to Share the Journey with refugees

 1. Check our totaliser to see how far we have already walked

 3. Sign our Share the Journey petition to the Prime Minister now to urge Britain to play a leading role in the forthcoming global agreements on migration and refugees.